peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account_setup.md

 Being Kubernetes, one can definitely use `kubectl` with their OpenShift cluster.  `oc` is specific to OpenShift in that it includes the standard set of features from `kubectl` plus additional support for OpenShift functionality.
 See [Usage of oc and kubectl commands](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/usage-oc-kubectl.html) for more details.

 ### Enable ROSA
-Complete this step if you have *not* enabled ROSA in your AWS account (for the sake of time, we have already enabled the ROSA service in the AWS accounts that Red Hat provides):
+Complete this step if you have *not* enabled ROSA in your AWS account (for the sake of time, **we have already enabled the ROSA service in the AWS accounts that we provide**):

 - Visit <https://console.aws.amazon.com/rosa> to enable your account to use ROSA.
 - Click on the orange "Enable OpenShift" button on the right.